iluwatar/java-design-patterns/data-transfer-object-pattern/index.md

 This represents the client of the enterprise bean.
 The client can be an end-user application, as in the case of a rich client application that has been designed to directly access the enterprise beans.

+The BusinessObject

-The BusinessObject represents a role in this pattern that can be fulfilled by a session bean, an entity bean, or a Data Access Object (DAO).
+It represents a role in this pattern that can be fulfilled by a session bean, an entity bean, or a Data Access Object (DAO).
 The BusinessObject is responsible for creating the Transfer Object and returning it to the client upon request.

 TransferObject